-The data collected consists of measurable skill gains in the following programs areas: English Language Acquisition, Adult Secondary Education, and Adult Basic Education.
+The data collected consists of measurable skill gains in the following programs areas: ELA, ASE, and ABE.
 The data collection process begins with program staff at agencies funded by the AEFLA inputting the data on a daily basis at each site during the program year.
 Each week the data collected from AEFLA funded agencies is aggregated at a statewide level.
 The annual data aggregation and data validation begins August 1st of each year.
 The purpose of the annual data aggregation and validation process is to compile state and federal year-end reports due annually, by October 1st.

-DOR utilizes a case management system known as the Accessible Web-Based Activity Reporting Environment (AWARE).
+DOR utilizes a case management system known as the AWARE.
 In addition to WIOA data reporting, the AWARE system has a financial component utilized for federal reporting requirements.
 The system contains consumer data, case notes, and information regarding goods/services for consumers.

-Data are collected and inputted in-house by vocational rehabilitation staff located statewide in 13 geographic districts.
+Data are collected and inputted in-house by VR staff located statewide in 13 geographic districts.
 DOR continues to train staff on the current processes, and new processes as needed, and use AWARE to collect WIOA data.
-DOR collects and reports summary data in a federally mandated format called the Rehabilitation Services Administration Case Service Report.
-The RSA-911 report is submitted quarterly for the preceding quarter of the fiscal year by each state's vocational rehabilitation agency.
+DOR collects and reports summary data in a federally mandated format called the RSA Case Service Report.
+The RSA-911 report is submitted quarterly for the preceding quarter of the fiscal year by each state's VR agency.